My Long Hot Summer

 At my next stand-up, I met the very funny Clare Balding who kept a big live audience roaring with laughter for over an hour at the Shoreditch House Literary Salon, hosted by the witty and urbane Damian Barr.

-Penny never knows what’s going to happen when she’s writing a book.
-In my novels I need to know EVERYTHING, even what everybody’s wearing.
+Some authors never knows what’s going to happen when they are writing a book.
+In my novels I need to know EVERYTHING before I start writing, even what everybody’s wearing.
 I spend happy hours constructing time/action charts that look like a railway timetable, so that I know everything that’s going to happen, and when.
 How very different from my own life.